Avdan-OS/Desktop-Environment/README.md

 # Nadva
 AvdanOS desktop environment

-Yeah i didn't have a clever name so i just took avdan but reversed.
+Yeah I didn't have a clever name, so I just took avdan and reversed it.
 I think it looks cool tho